Ho people: Position of women

 Houlton writes, "I do not want to give the impression, by mentioning occasional divergences from the straight and narrow path, that aboriginals are immoral.
 On the contrary, their standards of post-marital morality and fidelity are probably a good deal higher than in some races that claim to be more civilised.
 The status of women is high.
 Wives are partners and companions to their husbands.
 It is even whispered that hen-pecked husbands are not uncommon among the tribesmen."

 There is a system of payment of bride-price amongst the Hos.
 The bride-price is often a status symbol and in modern times it remains not more than 101-1001 rupees.
 As a result, many Ho girls remain unmarried till advanced age.
 Among the total Ho population, females outnumber the males.

 Economy

 Almost half the population is engaged in cultivation and another one third also work as land-less agricultural labourers.
 The Hos, along with Santals, Oraons and Mundas, are comparatively more advanced, and have taken to settled cultivation as their mode of life.

 The discovery of iron ore in Ho territory opened the way for the first iron ore mine in India at Pansira Buru in 1901.
 Over the years iron ore mining spread out in the area.
 Many Hos are engaged in mining work but that does not add up to any sizeable percentage.
-However, small, well planned mining towns dotting the territory have brought the Ho people in close touch with the good and bad aspects of urbanization.
+However, small, well planned mining towns dotting the territory have brought the Ho people in close touch with the good and bad aspects of urbanisation.
 Some of the prominent mining towns in the area are Chiria, Gua, Noamundi and Kiriburu.